okmatija/Prizm/README.md

 # Tracy bindings for Jai

-**This module requires (as of 2023-03-31 unreleased) beta 0.1.060 to work reliably due to bugs in older compiler versions related to message export/import.**

 Jai bindings for the [Tracy profiler](https://github.com/wolfpld/tracy) v0.9.

 It’s originally based on [vrcamillo/jai-tracy](https://github.com/vrcamillo/jai-tracy), but modified to work as an auto-instrumenting metaprogram plugin (like modules/Iprof).